emberdex/python-workshops/worksheet-session2.md

 Note the "`number`" inside the brackets.
 This automatically creates a variable, called `number`, for you to use inside that function.
 You pass in the number by putting it between the brackets when you call the function.

-Additionall, the use of the `str()` function is so that Python knows we want to convert the number that's being passed to `myfunction` should be treated as a string.
+Additionally, the use of the `str()` function is so that Python knows we want to convert the number that's being passed to `myfunction` should be treated as a string.

 You can also have multiple _arguments_ by separating them with commas, like so: